If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then I recommend the FiiO BTR3K!

 Alternative Options Worth Checking Out

-Based on this FiiO BTR3K review, if you think that the BTR3K isn’t the amp and DAC for you, then here are some other options you can definitely get.
+If you think the FiiO BTR3K isn’t quite the amp and DAC for you, here are some other options you can try.

 If you want a similar unit compared to the BTR3k, then the UP2 could interest you.

-It can also provide a cleaner experience when enjoying your jams, and it has more volume control levels.
+It can also provide you with a cleaner experience when enjoying your jams, and it has more volume control levels.

 However, the main difference is that the FiiO BTR3K offers a balanced output mode, and the Shanling UP2 does not.

-The BTR3K also has more power output with 78 mW than the UP2’s 67 mW.
+The BTR3K also has more power output with 78 mW compared to the UP2’s 67 mW.

-You’ll find that the FiiO BTR3K and the Shanling UP2 don’t have a large edge over the other, so deciding which one you like better comes up to PERSONAL OPINION.
+I find that the FiiO BTR3K and the Shanling UP2 don’t have a large edge over the other, so opting for one over the other is a matter of personal opinion.

 On the other hand, the Shanling UP4 is a big upgrade from the UP2 unit and, consequently, the FiiO BTR3K as well.